*This article was originally published in 2016.

 Come October and brands plunge right into marketing their products and services for Halloween.
-According to the National Retail Federation, Halloween spending will reach $8.4 billion this year on decorations, candy, costumes and even the odd visit to a haunted house.
+According to the National Retail Federation, Halloween spending reached $8.4 billion in 2016 and it’s expected to rise up to 9.1 billion this year.
+Shoppers spend their money on decorations, candy, costumes and even the odd visit to a haunted house.

-The best Halloween campaigns last year were clever promotions and contests with a heavy focus on video.
+The best Halloween campaigns in 2016 featured clever storytelling with a heavy focus on video.
 This year – still unclear.
 So, here are just a few tricks (as treats) you can put in your bag to create a great social media campaign for your brand.

 Awesome (and easy) ideas for your Halloween social media campaign

-1. Decorate your store & social media profiles
+1. Decorate your store and social media profiles

 We all remember the thrill of seeing storefronts all decked out for Halloween (just like Christmas and other holidays).
 It’s a spooky and fun atmosphere to experience, no matter what product you are buying.
 People love it and a well-decorated store can be just enough a nudge to keep customers in your store for longer to make a sale.